microsoft/Windows-IoT-Samples/Hello Blinky/Cpp/README.md

     Select "Windows 10 IoT Core".

 (3)	Under the "Advance" Tab:
-    Select "Hat Configuration" and make "LPSS HSUART #1 Support" as "Enabled".
+    Select "Hat Configuration" and Click on "GPIO Configuration in Pin Order".

+(4) Configure the Pins you are using in the sample as "INPUT" or "OUTPUT".

+    In this sample make PIN 15 as "OUTPUT" and initial value as "HIGH".

 If you need guidance click Link: [here](https://www.annabooks.com/Articles/Articles_IoT10/Windows-10-IoT-UP-Board-BIOS-RHPROXY-Rev1.3.pdf).